aszelejak/az104/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 1. In the Azure portal, navigate back to the blade of the storage account you created in the first task of this lab and, in the **Security + Networking** section, click **Networking** and then click **Firewalls and virtual networks**.

-1. Click the **Selected networks** option and review the configuration settings that become available once this option is enabled.
+1. Click the **Enabled from selected virtual networks and IP addresses** option and review the configuration settings that become available once this option is enabled.

     > **Note**: You can use these settings to configure direct connectivity between Azure virtual machines on designated subnets of virtual networks and the storage account by using service endpoints.

 1. Click the checkbox **Add your client IP address** and save the change.

 1. Open another browser window by using InPrivate mode and navigate to the blob SAS URL you generated in the previous task.

+    > **Note**: If you did not record the SAS URL from task 4, you should generate a new one with the same configuration.
+Use Task 4 steps 4-6 as a guide for generating a new blob SAS URL.

 1. You should be presented with the content of **The MIT License (MIT)** page.